Tom Coleman (Missouri politician): Career

-From 1969 to 1972 Coleman, a Republican, served as Missouri's State Assistant Attorney General.
+From 1969 to 1972, Coleman, a Republican, served as Missouri's State Assistant Attorney General.
 In 1972, he was elected to the Missouri House of Representatives, where he served until 1976.
-After the unexpected death of Congressman Jerry Litton, Coleman ran for, and won, the election succeeding him.
-He represented Missouri's 6th Congressional District, which encompasses northwestern Missouri, including a portion of Kansas City north of the Missouri River and the city of Saint Joseph.
-Coleman served in Congress until 1993, when he was ousted by Pat Danner, Litton's former district administrator.
+After the unexpected death of U.S. Representative Jerry Litton, who represented Missouri's 6th congressional district, Coleman was elected to succeed him.
+Coleman's district encompassed northwestern Missouri, including a portion of Kansas City north of the Missouri River and the city of Saint Joseph.
+Coleman won reelection every two years thereafter until 1992, when he was defeated for reelection by Democrat Pat Danner, Litton's former district administrator.

-After leaving office he has worked for The Livingston Group, a lobbying organization founded by former Congressman Bob Livingston.
+After leaving office, he has worked for The Livingston Group, a lobbying organization founded by former Congressman Bob Livingston.

 Later career

 Coleman wrote an opinion piece in May 2019 declaring that the Trump presidency was illegitimate and that Trump and Mike Pence should be impeached.
+In August 2020, Coleman was one of 24 former Republican lawmakers to endorse Democratic presidential nominee Joe Biden on the opening day of the Republican National Convention.

 He currently sits on the bipartisan advisory board of States United Democracy Center.

-2020 Presidential Election

-On August 24, 2020, Coleman was one of 24 former Republican lawmakers to endorse Democratic nominee Joe Biden on the opening day of the Republican National Convention.